 SynEdit with SQL syntax highlighting is used to edit the statement.
-A toolbar is also included for common operations including manually initiated wrap on SQL token boundaries in order to display the entire text in the width of the current window.
+A toolbar and a right click popup menu are also included for common operations including manually initiated wrap on SQL token boundaries in order to display the entire text in the width of the current window.